If you’re looking to optimize your overall health and your athletic performance, you’ve come to the right place.

 6. Proteozymes

-However, when you do strenuous exercise, you build up a lot of scar tissue and muscle damage.
+However, when you do strenuous exercise, you can develop significant scar tissue and muscle damage.

 Proteozymes can help to repair the muscle damage that you experience when you complete an endurance event.